djaus2/AthsVideoRecording/README.md

 ## Usage

 Clone and build the repository targeting an Android phone.
 Deploy and run.
-Need to accet permissions (2).
+Need to accept permissions (2).
-First time might need to restart after acveepting permissions.
+First time might need to restart after accepting permissions.
 Need the e WPF app for receiving the video.